timescale/docs/cloud/operations.md

 ask Timescale Cloud to auto-generate a password, or switch your authentication type between SCRAM and MD5.

+SCRAM (Salted Challenge Response Authentication Mechanism) and MD5 (Message Digest Algorithm 5) are cryptographic authentication mechanisms.
+Timescale Cloud uses SCRAM by default.
+It is more secure and strongly recommended.
+The MD5 option is provided for compatibility with older clients.

 ### Pause service
 You can pause a service if you want to stop it running temporarily.
 This stops your service from costing you, but the service is still available and ready to